y-scope/clp/docs/src/user-guide/quick-start-compression/index.md

 :::{caution}
 If you're using the `clp-json` release, you can only compress JSON logs.
-If you're using the `clp-text` release, you should only compress text logs (`clp-text` can compress and search JSON logs as text, but it cannot query individual fields).
+If you're using the `clp-text` release, you should only compress unstructured text logs (`clp-text` can compress and search JSON logs as if it was unstructured text, but `clp-text` cannot query individual fields).
 This limitation will be addressed in a future version of CLP.
 :::

 ::::{grid} 1 1 2 2